Alethio36/mediastack/docs/disaster-recovery.md

 Practice this once on a scratch VM before you need it.
 The restore drill is the only real proof your backups work.

+## Restore-point retention

+Tiered (grandfather-father-son), pruned after every backup, knobs in `.env`:

+* `BACKUP_KEEP_DAILY` (7) — the newest N restore points, kept unconditionally.
+* `BACKUP_KEEP_WEEKLY` (4) — beyond those, the newest point per ISO week,
+  for N distinct weeks.
+* `BACKUP_KEEP_MONTHLY` (6) — beyond those, the newest point per month,
+  for N distinct months.

+Defaults give ~6 months of reach at 17 points steady state. `0` disables a tier.
+The newest point is never pruned, and nothing in `BACKUP_ROOT` that isn't a restore-point directory is ever touched.
+Every prune prints what it removed and a `retention 7d/4w/6m: kept X, pruned Y` summary.